Fasting in Buddhism: One meal a day practice

-In Theravada Buddhist monasticism, there are various optional ascetic practices named dhutaṅga (literally "means of shaking off" or "shaking up", as in to "invigorate") which are popular with Thai forest monks, several of them have to do with food.
+In Theravada Buddhist monasticism, there are various optional ascetic practices named dhutaṅga (literally "means of shaking off" or "shaking up", as in to "invigorate") which are popular with Thai forest monks, several of them having to do with food.
 One practice is called "one-sessioner's practice" (ekāsanikanga) which refers to eating only one meal a day.

-Another practice consists of only eating food collected on one's bowl during the daily alms round (piṇḍapāta) during which monks go begging for food.
+Another practice consists of only eating food collected in one's bowl during the daily alms round (piṇḍapāta) during which monks go begging for food.
 If one happens to receive just a little food or not to receive any at all on one particular day, one would have to fast.

 Dhutaṅgas are seen as means to deepen one's spiritual practice, and to develop detachment from material things, including the body.

 Fasting in Mahāyāna Buddhism

 Indian mahayana Buddhists practiced the abstention of food after noon as other Indian Buddhists did.
 They also sometimes had their own unique fasting practices.
-One of the most popular of these was a one day fast associated with the cult of Amoghapāśa and the Amoghapāśahṛdayadhāraṇi (i.e. Amoghapāśanāmahṛdaya Mahāyāna Sūtra).
+One of the most popular of these was a one-day fast associated with the cult of Amoghapāśa and the Amoghapāśahṛdayadhāraṇi (i.e. Amoghapāśanāmahṛdaya Mahāyāna Sūtra).

 Fasting is also an important part of medicinal cures in Indian Buddhism, which were a key part of Buddhist monastic practice (as bad health was understood as being a detriment to one's spiritual practice).
 Yijing's Record of the Inner Law Sent Home from the Southern Seas is an extensive record of the life in Buddhist monasteries which discusses medical topics.
 According to this text, regarding the various medical sciences "abstention from food is of utmost importance."
 According to Yijing, these medical fasts were done for up to seven days in central Indian monasteries (but in other regions, two or three days were the upper limit).
-However, he also mentions one person who underwent a 30 day fast and recovered afterwards and so he states that the number of days depends on various circumstances and is not fixed.
+However, he also mentions one person who underwent a 30-day fast and recovered afterwards and so he states that the number of days depends on various circumstances and is not fixed.